citp/privacy-policy-historical/p/pl/pla/playcombo.com.md

-> *The following text is extracted and transformed from the playcombo.com privacy policy that was archived on 2017-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170626045734id_/http%3A//www.playcombogames.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the playcombo.com privacy policy that was archived on 2017-12-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171204010613id_/http%3A//www.playcombo.com/service/privacy) for the most accurate reproduction.*

-# Privacy Policy | PlaycomboGames game portal
+# Privacy Policy - Free games online - Playcombo.com

-Privacy PolicyPlaycombo Games ("Playcombo") is committed to ensuring our websites (www.playcombo.com; www.playcombo.*;www.*.playcombo.*) and any published apps (under the publisher name: Playcombo or Playcombo Games) are fun and safe environments.
+Privacy Policy Playcombo Games ("Playcombo") is committed to ensuring our websites (www.playcombo.com; www.playcombo.*;www.*.playcombo.*) and any published apps (under the publisher name: Playcombo or Playcombo Games) are fun and safe environments.
 Playcombo does not actively run a user registration system, forum, chat or instant messaging function and thereby does not directly collect any personally identifiable information about our users unless they directly contact us or respond to a feedback survey and provide such information.

 Some games featured or hosted on Playcombo that are managed by third-party publishers may contain features such as user registration systems, forums, chat rooms and so forth; which are not managed by Playcombo and are dictated by the privacy policy of the game's publisher.